 There are a number of things to consider when trying to determine if a solar pool heating system is right for your pool.

 Is there a large, sunny roof or open area available for mounting several hundred square feet of solar collector?
 Does the area have unobstructed sunlight from 8:00 am to 4:00 pm during the heating season or even later in the day for mid-summer use?
 Is it possible to securely anchor the collectors on the selected area?
 (The solar collectors can be mounted on a roof, on a deck, on a rack, or on the ground).

 Also, the system should be installed in accordance with all local building and zoning requirements.

 Orientation and Tilt

-Ideally, collectors should face due south.
+Ideally, collectors should face due south in the northern hemisphere and due north in the southern hemisphere.
 However, they can usually be oriented within 15 east or west of south with little loss in performance.
 Some sources even say up to a 45 variation is OK, but you will lose some performance.

 The ideal collector angle varies based on latitude, and whether you need the heat in the summer months, during the winter months, or you need the heat all year around.

 For summer only heating, use latitude minus 10-15.
 For winter only heating, use latitude plus 10-15.
 For year around heating, install the collectors at latitude.
 Variations from these ideals can be compensated for by adding additional collector area.